w3f/research/docs/polkadot/XCMP/index.md

 # XCMP

 XCMP is Polkadot's cross chain message passing protocol.
 It allows one parachain to send messages to another parachain and provides guarantees about the delivery of these messages.
+Polkadot allows parahchians to send each other mesages as long as they have established messagng channels with each other.
+In this document we review first the core priciple of the XCMP deisgn and then review authentication, network delivery, channels, and SPREE that can be used for example trustless token transfers.

 ## Core design principles

-It is difficult to code a smart contract in the same way you would code a web application.
-To do the latter, one needs to deal with unordered delivery and messages that do not arrive at all.
-This involves having message acknowledgements and timeouts.
-To build atomic transactions on such a layer requires a lot of work.
-Polkadot's shared security allows us to get much stronger guarantees than TCP/IP does.
-These include:
+Parachain will host dapps on them and interoperability among dapps is highly facilitated by ordered and timely delivery messages.
+Polkadot delivery gurantees include:

 - guaranteed message delivery - a chain will receive the message as long as it keeps producing blocks.